AXIS (comics): Captain America

 Red Skull tells Arnim Zola that everything is in place on his end.
 Zola is confronted by his daughter Jet, who refuses to return to her father's side.
 Captain America attacks Zola, while Ian Rogers finds and frees Sharon Carter, only to learn that Zola has a bomb strong enough to destroy all of New York City.
-Sam removes the telepathic antenna on Zola's body to stop him from controlling the bomb, but this only sets it to activate, so he flies the bomb high into the sky above New York before it goes off.
+Sam Wilson removes the telepathic antenna on Zola's body to stop him from controlling the bomb, but this only sets it to activate, so he flies the bomb high into the sky above New York before it goes off.

 Loki: Agent of Asgard

 After defeating and imprisoning Loki, Doctor Doom discovers his countrymen attacking each other and threatening to overthrow him.
 Doom begins to feel the effects of the Red Skull's global telepathic assault, realizes the assault is the cause of the Latverian riots, and casts a spell that renders him telepathically immune.
 Valeria and Verity Willis free Loki, who ultimately stops the Red Skull's telepathic attack.